 Even with these latest approaches to RCS, we still do not have an accurate "photograph"

-a point of interest, note that, in each of these computer-drawn displays, there
+As a point of interest, note that, in each of these computer-drawn displays, there

 appear to be small radar-reflecting objects separated from the main body of pulses.

 Although it is not absolutely certain, it would appear that these are either an

-ionized wake (caused by the high velocity through the atmosphere) or fragments breaking off the re-entering
+ionized wake (caused by the high velocity through the atmosphere) or fragments breaking

-section measurements.
+radar cross section measurements.
 The target can be full size or scaled and is suspended

 Making Measurements.
 There are two types of radar cross sections:

-and include full- or partial-scale models in a static (non-changing)
+conditions and include full- or partial-scale models in a static (non-changing)